Refrizor/Refrizor/README.md

 # About me

 - Into software engineering
-- I’m hella interested in psychology, especially in the field of mental health around anxiety, mood disorders, and personality disorders, and the treatment of them.
+- I’m really into clinical psychology, especially around anxiety, mood, and personality disorders and the treatment of them.
 I enjoy gaming and photography, and I'm all for the little things in life!

-- Stay **kind** and **compassionate**.
+- Stay **kind** and **compassionate**!
 You never know what someone's life was like.

 <!---
 Refrizor/Refrizor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.